Hny0305Lin/Haohanyh-HAMOS-ProjectX/README_en.md

 Use open source licenses：None or unknown
 Links: [Click Me!](https://gitee.com/lengqinjie/bearpi_hm_nano)

+# About Domain
+Haohanyh All open source project, Donations are not currently required.
+You don't need to worry about project maintenance.
+We will work hard on the OpenHarmony do our best work.

 # Give to 2022
 🙏COVID-19 more and more dangerous, So here [Haohanyh](https://hexo.haohanyh.com/2022/01/17/2022-ByeByeCOVID-19/) wish COVID-19 end the spread.
 To every international 👨‍⚕️👩‍⚕️medical staff, to every 👨‍💼👩‍💼online developer, send our highest respect!👍